 In order to increase the positive effect of tourism on the 17 UN SDG, the Responsible Tourism Institute creates the "Adhesion to the Commitment of the Destination".
 This process is the first step towards the sustainability that a tourist entity or company can adopt.
 Tourism sustainability is a path, let us do it together.ADHERE TO THE COMMITMENT OF THE DESTINATION Rioja Alavesa

-La Rioja Alavesa is characterized by its small family wineries of the XVI century, whose main function has been to store and keep the wine in the right conditions and wich at certain moments of the History could be used as shelters where people could conspirate and plan war.
-It is also known for great avant-garde buildings, vineyards among which to stroll and monumental villages plenty of charm like Laguardia.
+La Rioja Alavesa is characterized by its small family wineries from the 16th century, whose main function has been storing and preserving the wine appropriately.
+Moreover, the wineries provided shelter for refugees who conspired and schemed plans for war.
+It is also known for its large avant-garde buildings, vineyards to explore and regain calm, and its monumental and charming towns, such as Laguardia.

-The region has an area of 316 km2 of red and privileged land for grape cultivation, whose vineyards dye the landscape of intense green in spring, and golden shades and reddish in autumn, granting us exceptional postcards every year.
-Unique landscapes of hills and meadows of endless vineyards, dotted with olive trees, dolmens, prehistoric remains, medieval villas with walled enclosures, manor houses, fruit crops, historic churches and countless wineries.
+The region confines an area of 316 km2 with privileged land for growing grapes.
+The vineyards dye the landscape with intense green in spring, and with golden and reddish hues in autumn, granting exceptional postcard views all year round: Unique landscapes of hills and meadows of endless vineyards, dotted with olive trees, dolmens, prehistoric remains, medieval villas with walled enclosures, manor houses, fruit crops, historic churches and countless wineries.

-It is an area that, due to its moderate size, the short distances between the fifteen municipalities that make it up and its practical accesses, offers a good excuse to travel from sun to sunset some landscapes in which the wine culture is felt in any corner.
-The region is limited to the south by the river Ebro and to the North by the imposing ash-colored massif of the Sierra de Cantabria.
+It is an area easily accessible, due to its short distances between the fifteen municipalities and their practical access points.
+The proximity offers a great excuse for visitors to explore the beautiful landscapes from sunrise to sunset where the culture of wine is palpable in any corner.
+The region borders the Ebro river in the south and the imposing ash-colored massif of the Sierra de Toloño in the north.